 The accompanied diagram illustrates a workflow and the intended scope of the portrayal development.
 It should be noted that the IHO mission to provide services for the widest possible use is not affected by this workflow.

 It is assumed that product specifications which have been developed based on S-100 Registry entries outside the HYDRO domain are out of scope.
 If any portrayal is needed, that should be developed by the proposer themselves.
+However, the final portrayal of such product specifications needs consideration taking into account how the information will be seen and interpreted by users in a simulated or real operational environment.

 It is further assumed that product specifications developed under the HYDRO domain may be used for on board application or for any on shore applications (GIS for example).
 The scope of work should be limited to on board applications.
 It is well known that some on board applications, especially those for back of bridge use, could also be seen as GIS applications.
 The scope includes these applications as they are made for on board use.

-However, interoperability aspects should be considered for both front of bridge and back of bridge useThe development of the latter should consider limits or guidance specified by the interoperability specification (under S-100WG development).
+However, interoperability aspects should be considered for both front of bridge and back of bridge use.
+Depends on the intended use (front of bridge or back of bridge) either any symbol (for back of bridge use) or a special symbol (for back of bridge use) should be designed.
+The development of the latter should consider limits or guidance specified by the interoperability specification (under S-100WG development).

-A decision on whether information should be capable of being portrayed or not belongs to the product specification project team.
-The human readability option symbols.
-Whether information could be accessible through a pick report should be considered and is not subject of this discussion.
+The product specification development team should decide whether information should be capable of being portrayed.
+The human readability option may include symbols.
+Whether information could be accessible through a pick report should be considered and is not the subject of this discussion.
+Rather, a separate decision is needed if autonomous shipping is to be supported.

+In this regard, automation in shipping is not likely to involve full automation of ships for many years yet, but the use of automation will first be to monitor navigation for sections of a ship’s voyage.
+Such automated monitoring could be carried out on board and/or from a remote location.
+Where remote monitoring involves human monitoring then clearly this will require portrayal.
+The recent discussion at the 100th session of the IMO’s Maritime Safety Committee (MSC) on marine autonomous surface ships (MASS) is relevant to subject.

 If the product specification development is mature the request of an information portrayal seems appropriate.
 Tthe product specification developing WG should address the need of symbols through HSSC to the NCWG.
 The requesting WG should not develop symbol proposals.
 That belongs entirely to the NCWG.
 That procedure ensures that: